gsmainclusivetechlab/mmapi-android-sdk/README.md

     private String consumerSecret;//optional paramater if the security level private String securityOption;// options  NO_AUTH , DEVELOPMENT_LEVEL, STANDARD_LEVEL, ENHANCED_LEVEL,
-    private String callBackURL;//The backend server URL for your app for handling callbacks in application
+    private String callBackURL;//The backend server URL for your app for handling callbacks in application private String xAPIKey;//The backend server URL for your app for handling callbacks in application

  //inside oncreate method setup the payment configuration constructor with required parameters